 “The sandbars that formed in the rivers, which were underwater at the time, are the islands you see in the river today.
 Those are Ice Age sandbars, and they’re made up of this gravel and cobble that doesn’t happen in the river anymore,” Schramm says.
 “Once they erode, they’re gone forever.
 The only thing that will rebuild those islands is another ice age.”

-Protecting the islands is important, as they are essential for mussels, which live in the sandbars and gravel beds surrounding the islands.
-They’re also a suitable habitat for migrating birds, as most of the Ohio River floodplain consists of farm fields, railroad tracks, towns, and industry.
+Protecting the islands is important, as they are essential for mussels, which live in the sandbars and gravel beds surrounding them.
+The islands are also suitable habitats for migrating birds, as most of the Ohio River floodplain consists of farm fields, railroad tracks, towns, and industry.

 Ohio River Islands are Noah's Arks for wilderness and forest

 “The islands are like little Noah’s Arks of wilderness and riparian forest,” Schramm says.
-“It’s important to protect them because they’re important habitat and because they can’t be rebuilt.
+“It’s important to protect them because they’re important habitats and can’t be rebuilt.
 There’s no way to build them artificially.”

-Today, there are more than 40 islands in the Ohio River between Pittsburgh and Cincinnati, though historically that number was greater, Schramm says.
-Many of them have dissolved and eroded away to nothing or are underwater.
+Today, there are more than 40 islands in the Ohio River between Pittsburgh and Cincinnati, although historically, that number was more extraordinary, Schramm says.
+Many of them have dissolved and eroded to nothing or are underwater.
 The Ohio River Islands National Wildlife Refuge owns 22 of those islands and will purchase more later this year.

 “We have the authority to keep buying the islands; we can buy 35 of the 40 if they were ever to become available,” says Schramm.
 “So the size of the refuge is not fixed.”

-Because the river is so high and used by barges and motorboaters on a daily basis, which can be destructive, it does not take long for islands to erode or dissolve.
+Because the river is so high and used by barges and motorboaters daily, which can be destructive, it does not take long for islands to erode or dissolve.
 To try and combat this, the Wildlife Refuge surrounds islands with boulders, called riprap, that break up the wakes of boats.

-“It’s out from the shore of the island, and it has gaps in it, and that allows wildlife to come and go off the island without the riprap getting in the way,” Schramm says.
+“It’s out from the shore of the island, and it has gaps in it, which allow wildlife to come and go off the island without the riprap getting in the way,” Schramm says.

 When the river floods, the sediment on the interior side of the riprap flows down, and the sediment drops out of it.
-Now it’s forming beaches behind the riprap, which is good for turtles to lay their eggs, says Schramm.
+Schramm says that it’s forming beaches behind the riprap, which is good for turtles to lay their eggs.

 “It’s a good erosion buffer as well, so it’s not the same thing the island was made of originally; it’s not cobble and gravel like it should be,” he says.
 “If we took out that riprap, it would dissolve away really quickly.
 But as long as it’s there, it prevents the wakes of these boats from hitting the actual bank of the island and eroding it anymore.
 It’s a really effective way to prevent erosion, and it’s useful for habitat for wildlife.”

-As the islands are imperiled, it’s essential to continue supporting agencies like the U.S. Fish and Wildlife Service and other environmental organizations helping clean the river, Schramm says, as well as protecting regulations like the Clean Water Act.
+As the islands are imperiled, Schramm says it’s essential to continue supporting agencies like the U.S. Fish and Wildlife Service and other environmental organizations that help clean the river, as well as protecting regulations like the Clean Water Act.

 “Those are all really important entities, and if those went away, it would be a field day for anyone who wants to exploit the environment here and mess things up,” he says.

 “Supporting that kind of policy and legislation is super important because if anyone cares about the environment, they have to care about regulations.
-They have a positive effect, and that’s easy to quantify in terms of the abundance of wildlife in the area and the health of the organisms that live in the river.”
+They have a positive effect, and that’s easy to quantify regarding the abundance of wildlife in the area and the health of the organisms that live in the river.”

-In addition to protecting the Ohio River islands and their wildlife, the Ohio River Islands National Wildlife Refuge has an abundance of recreation opportunities, including hiking trails and kayaking opportunities, like the Kayak Challenge: if visitors kayak to all 22 islands, take a selfie at a specific destination on each, and turn them in to Schramm, they receive a special prize.
+In addition to protecting the Ohio River islands and their wildlife, the Ohio River Islands National Wildlife Refuge has an abundance of recreation opportunities, including hiking trails and kayaking opportunities, like the Kayak Challenge: if visitors kayak to all 22 islands, take selfies at specific destinations on each, and turn them in to Schramm, they receive a special prize.
 It’s a fun way to get people out visiting the islands, he says.

 “It’s not just about making habitat for wildlife.
 It’s about connecting people to what’s here as well,” says Schramm.
 “Visiting the refuge is another important thing people can do to support the refuge.”